 After relatives, Aristotle discusses the category of quality.
 Unlike quantity and relatives, quality does not present any obvious difficulties for the interpretation according to which the Categories classify basic types of entity.
 Aristotle divides quality as follows (8b26–10a11):

 - Affective Qualities and Affections

-Each of these species looks like an extra-linguistic type of entity; and none of the species appears to be a species in another category.
-Hence, any difficulties with Aristotle's treatment of quality concern the appropriateness of the divisions he makes rather than the extent to which the category fits into a larger interpretation of the categorial scheme.
-But, as with just about everything in Aristotle's scheme, the divisions he makes among qualities has been severely criticized.
+Each of these species looks like an extra-linguistic type of entity, and none of the species appears to be a species in another category.
+Hence, any difficulties with Aristotle’s treatment of quality concern the appropriateness of the divisions he makes rather than the extent to which the category fits into a larger interpretation of the categorial scheme.
+But, as with just about everything in Aristotle’s scheme, the divisions he makes among qualities have been severely criticized.
 J.L.
 Ackrill, for instance, criticizes Aristotle as follows:

 He [Aristotle] gives no special argument to show that [habits and dispositions] are qualities.
 Nor does he give any criterion for deciding that a given quality is or is not a [habit-or-disposition]; why, for example, should affective qualities be treated as a class quite distinct from [habits and dispositions]?
 (Ackrill 1963)